 To find a sugarhouse to visit or to purchase maple products, contact the N.H.
-Maple Producers Association or call the NH Maple Phone at 603-225-3757 for sugarhouse brochures and information about Maple Weekend, March 25 and 26, 2017.
+Maple Producers Association or call the NH Maple Phone at 603-225-3757 for sugarhouse brochures and information about Maple Weekend, March 21-22, 2020.

 Nominate a young N.H. maple producer for the Felker Award

-The Walter A. Felker Memorial Award, promotes and encourages an interest in the production and marketing of high-quality maple products.
-The competition is open to New Hampshire residents younger than 18 years of age by the June application deadline.
+The Walter A. Felker Memorial Award encourages interest by New Hampshire youth in the Granite State’s great maple sugaring tradition.
+The competition is open to New Hampshire residents younger than 16 years of age by the June application deadline.